JesseAReyes1996/Hangman/README.md

 Written using Python 3.6.1

 A terminal-based version of the classic multiplayer game Hangman.
-This project is meant to showcase my knowledge of threading as well as blocking/non-blocking sockets.
+This project is meant to showcase my knowledge of concurrency (e.g. the Thread-local storage (TLS) concurrency pattern) as well as TCP/IP.
 The game is run by a server and clients connect to the server via Telnet.
 The server supports running multiple games at a time.

 ![](./images/hangman.png)